What is a revolving credit facility? A plain-English guide for UK businesses

 The cost of a revolving credit facility

-• Interest rate applied to drawn funds (you don't pay interest on undrawn capacity)
+• Interest rate applied to drawn funds.

-• Draw fee in some cases (a small percentage charged each time you draw)
+• Draw fee in some cases.

 How Juice Flex works

-• Facility range: £25,000 to £1,000,000 (subject to status and lending criteria)
+• Facility range. £50,000 to £1,000,000 (subject to status and lending criteria).

-• Revolving structure: Draw down and repay as many times as you need
+• Revolving structure.
+Draw down and repay as many times as you need.

 The bottom line